New York Strip Steak Recipe

 • Start with room-temperature steaks.
 If you start with cold steaks, the outside cooks quickly and burns while the inside remains undercooked.
 I recommend removing them from the fridge at least 30 minutes before cooking.

 • Use a cast iron skillet.
-While cooking steak in a pan will work, I always recommend cooking the steaks in a cast iron skillet.
+While cooking steak in a pan will work, I always recommend cooking them in a cast iron skillet.
 Like with my cast iron steak, the meat will retain maximum flavor.

 • Leave some fat.
 Like with a porterhouse steak, I recommend if you trim the fat, leave around 1/4 of an inch intact.
 This will yield a more juicy piece of meat and you can discard it once cooked.